aiw3ndil/tru3n0/_posts/2020-01-27-abandoning-mainstream.md

 Recently I started to feel a lot of anxiety.

-I used to have to have a lot of things in mind, read a lot every day, keep myself updated on almost every skill I have.
+I used to have a lot of things in mind, read a lot every day, keep myself updated on almost every skill I have.

 This implies my hobbies as well.
 You know, videogames, anime, listen to every new metal band,